The CLI of .NET is a command-line interface provided by the .NET SDK that allows performing tasks and actions to manage .NET projects.

 dotnet tool uninstall -g <ToolName> | Uninstalls a global tool |

-For example, if we want to install the dotnet-ef tool to manage Entity Framework projects, we would do it like this:
+For example, if we want to install the dotnet-ef tool to handle Entity Framework projects, we would do this

 dotnet tool install -g dotnet-ef